Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 1) Select Raspberry Pi Zero 2W from boards selection list.
 2) Select PiOS64bit lite
 3) Select the drive where your SD card is stored

+Go to Advnced settings, add your wifi info.
+Suggest keeping login info default for now.

 ### Update Pi
 ```